 Business owners often worry about their ability to manage cash flow.
 If your working capital is low, it doesn’t necessarily matter how much money is due to come your way.
 If you don’t have the funds to continue to order supplies from your vendors, then you face the possibility of halting production, which will create a cash flow issue in the future when you don’t have invoices to send out to customers.

 Sure, you can work with vendors to extend payment terms to buy yourself more time, but the only true way to make sure you have a steady cash flow is to make sure vendor invoices are paid strategically, without misplacing any of them or allowing them to go past the due date.

 As humans, we’re all prone to make mistakes from time to time.
 Using a manual invoice process to address all of your invoices leads to the potential for issues, even if you have the most responsible and highly detail-oriented finance staff.
-That’s why your invoice processing method can make or break your business.
+That’s why your method for processing invoices in accounts payable can make or break your business.

 What Is Invoice Processing?

 You can receive paper invoices, PDF, or other electronic means.
-The invoice must either be scanned or manually entered into your ERP system.
+The invoice must either be scanned or manually entered into your ERP system or accounting software.
 From there, the invoice amounts must be coded for the correct accounts, cost centers or projects.
 Then, the invoice has to be sent to the responsible person or budget owner for review and approval.
 The multi-step approval workflows take time but can be automated for faster and more efficient processing.